 Energy storage at 2000 RPM: 970 joules

-- A square-frame 'eggbeater' (example at right) 300 mm tall and 300 mm wide made from 20 mm square bar steel has a mass of 4 kg.
+- A square-frame 'eggbeater' (pictured) 300 mm tall and 300 mm wide made from 20 mm square bar steel has a mass of 4 kg.

 Energy storage at 2000 RPM: 1230 joules